 and some comments from the PRESIDENT of the Gwinnett Gladiators, Steve Chapman:

-I hope that you bring your choir back to join us in the future and, honestly, I hope that you continue to sing the Canadian anthem as it is a pleasure to listen to your choir perform it..."
+the future and, honestly, I hope that you continue to sing the Canadian

+If you haven't returned your ASO field trip money/permission please do so ASAP!
 Students who wish to work with a partner must bring a note by Thursday, January 17th.

 Hi!
 You’re about to start a project that should be fun and informative!
 This guide is to help you along the way.
 The project is in two parts—